The glass ceiling – why companies get it wrong

 I will argue that the numerical argument is valid but incomplete.
 Individual factors also keep women from advancing.
 To understand this, we will look at the example of L’Oréal.

-In 2017 L’Oréal has been recognized as the global leader in gender diversity with currently 69% women in their total workforce.
+In 2017 L’Oréal has been recognized as the global leader in gender diversity with currently 69% women in their total workforce (68% in 2022).
 If female career advancement was purely about having more women in the pipeline, we would expect these numbers to be reflected on the C-level.
-Yet numbers only show 31% women on the executive board.
+Yet numbers only show 31% women on the executive board (32% in 2022).
 Despite the majority of employees being women, the numbers are basically reversed at the top level.
 So, if the pipeline is full and the company has the necessary attention on gender diversity, what else keeps women from advancing?
-Individual behaviour.

-My qualitative research shows that women display strong self-biases or behaviours that keep them from advancing at the same rate as men.
-That means individual behaviour outweighs organizational efforts in some cases.
-For example: if a company puts hiring targets and opportunities in place for any given level, but women still don‘t apply.
+My qualitative research shows that women display strong self-biases that keep them from advancing at the same rate as men.
+That means individual behaviour (self-bias) outweighs organisational efforts in some cases.
+An example of that would be if companies have promotion targets for a particular level (org. effort), but women still don‘t apply (self-bias).

 6 individual pain points that keep women from advancing